Thrive Leads Shortcode could not be rendered, please check it in Thrive Leads Section!

-Should I be using a Facebook Business page or my Facebook personal profile page to promote my brand?
+Is it ok to use my Facebook personal profile page to promote my business?

 I get this question a lot.

-And for most marketers, bloggers, entrepreneurs, etc. the answer is “Business Page.”
-Hands down.
+And what most marketers, bloggers, entrepreneurs, will answer is “Business Page.”

 Well, I’m going to get a little controversial here.

-I believe you should be using your Facebook personal page for business.
+I absolutely believe you should be using your Facebook personal page for business.

-In fact, using your personal page can actually be a powerful way to grow your reach, your community and your business, organically.
+In fact, using your personal Facebook page can actually be a powerful way to grow your reach, your audience, and your business, organically (meaning no ads).

 I know, I know…